Tidal stream generator: Oscillating devices

-Oscillating devices do not have a rotating component, instead making use of aerofoil sections which are pushed sideways by the flow.
+Oscillating devices do not have a rotating component, instead making use of aerofoil sections that are pushed sideways by the flow.
 Oscillating stream power extraction was proven with the omni- or bi-directional Wing'd Pump windmill.
 During 2003 a 150 kW oscillating hydroplane device, the Stingray tidal stream generator, was tested off the Scottish coast.
 The Stingray uses hydrofoils to create oscillation, which allows it to create hydraulic power.
 This hydraulic power is then used to power a hydraulic motor, which then turns a generator.

 Pulse Tidal operate an oscillating hydrofoil device called Pulse generator in the Humber Estuary.
-Having secured funding from the EU, they are developing a commercial scale device to be commissioned 2012.
+Having secured funding from the EU, they are developing a commercial-scale device to be commissioned 2012.

-The bioSTREAM tidal power conversion system, uses the biomimicry of swimming species, such as shark, tuna, and mackerel using their highly efficient Thunniform mode propulsion.
+The bioSTREAM tidal power conversion system uses the biomimicry of swimming species, such as sharks, tuna, and mackerel, using their highly efficient Thunniform mode propulsion.
 It is produced by Australian company BioPower Systems.

 A 2 kW prototype relying on the use of two oscillating hydrofoils in a tandem configuration called oscillating wing tidal turbine has been developed at Laval University and tested successfully near Quebec City, Canada, in 2009.
 A hydrodynamic efficiency of 40% has been achieved during the field tests.